Chapter 4: Construction Details, Section 4-20: Landscape

 Use the type of mulch shown on the plans or in the specifications.
 If a type is not specified, the contractor may choose one.
-The plans will indicate the applied amount for each plant (or area) on the project.
+The plans will indicate the applied amount for each plant or area on the project.
 Verify that the wood mulch sample complies with the size and type specified.
 Verify receipt of a certificate of compliance for the wood mulch.
 At time of delivery, verify that the wood mulch delivered matches the sample provided.
 Bring the sample to the field to compare.
-Measure each delivery in the vehicle prior to unloading.
+Measure each delivery in the vehicle before unloading.

 Rock blanket is cobble rock that is placed in a concrete base on the ground.
 It provides an attractive alternative to bare ground and keeps soil from eroding.
 The specifications will state what the size of the rock should be and the detail will show the depth of excavation and thickness of the mortar and concrete.

 Gravel mulch is used to provide pathways or cover the ground plane to minimize erosion.
 The rock is crushed and compacted to provide a more solid surface.
 The rock size gradations are shown in the specifications.

 Decomposed granite is used similarly to gravel mulch.
 The material is more complex to construct as it needs to have solidifying emulsions and layered construction to achieve a solid surface.
 The rock size gradations are shown in the specifications.

 Section 20-5.03, “Inert Ground Covers,” of the Standard Specifications provides material and size requirements for rock blanket, gravel mulch, and decomposed granite.
 Verify receipt of a certificate of compliance for these materials.